Ashif-code-hunter/Ashif-code-hunter/README.md

 ## I am a Programmer, Trader And Graphic Designer

-- 🔭 I’m currently working as a flutter developer
+- 🚀 Passionate Flutter developer with 3+ years of experience crafting high-performance, cross-platform mobile apps
+- 📊 Experienced trader leveraging technical analysis and market insights
+- 🎨 Creative graphic designer skilled in UI/UX design and visual storytelling
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 Currently expanding skills in Full Stack Development to build end-to-end solutions
-- 🤔 Looking for help with new opportunities
+- 🤝 Open to new opportunities and exciting projects
-- 🪐 Enthusiastic learning from Udemy
+- 🌟 Continuously learning and staying updated with the latest industry trends through platforms like Udemy
-- ⭐ IEDC (Kerala Startup mission program) ex-CEO @ MEASS
+- 💼 Former IEDC Leas @ MEASS
+- 🏆 Recognized as one of the Top 10 coders in Kerala by Huddle Global ,muLearn and Kerala Startup Mission

 <br />